troutman21/Drum-Machine-Challenge/README.md

 ### `Challenge:`

-Your goal is to create sixteen <Button /> components that play sounds when the corresponding button is pressed.
+Your goal is to create sixteen <Button /> components that play sounds when the corresponding button is clicked .

 To get started, click the 'Clone or download' button above and select Download as ZIP.